 Thanks to built-in WordPress features like autosave, you can just log in again and pick up from where you left off.

-If you’ve tried all of the above methods and you still cannot see the login page, then you may need to ask for assistance troubleshooting the issue.
+If you’ve tried all of the above methods and the login form still does not show on your screen, then you may need assistance or support troubleshooting the issue.

-If you suspect that the issue has to do with a technical issue, then refer to the troubleshooting section here:
+If you think that the reason you cannot log into your WordPress site has to do with a technical issue, then see the troubleshooting section here: